Dr. Susmit Kumar, Ph.D.

 (Source: "Modernization of Islam and the Creation of a Multipolar World Order," Susmit Kumar, Booksurge, USA, pp 17-21, 2008)

 World War II had a profound effect on the colonial powers because it completely destroyed their economies.
 Although Hitler committed crimes against humanity, I give him credit—and not Gandhi—for India’s independence immediately after World War II.
 Hitler destroyed the economies of Britain and France to such an extent that they were no longer able to financially maintain their military forces, and were hence incapable of containing the burgeoning freedom movements in their colonies.
 It is worth noting that Britain was in such bad shape that it received about one-fourth of the total aid given under the Marshall Plan.
 Regardless of Gandhi or any other charismatic leader, Britain would have left India in 1947 purely for financial reasons, due to its wholly collapsed economy.
-After WWII, Britain left not only India but nearly all its other holdings, including Jordan in 1946, Palestine in 1947, Sri Lanka in 1948, Myanmar in 1948, and Egypt in 1952.
-For the same reason, France also had to grant independence to Laos in 1949 and Cambodia in 1953, and had to leave Vietnam in 1954.
+After WWII, Britain left not only India but nearly all its other holdings, including Jordan in 1946, Palestine in 1947, Sri Lanka in 1948, Myanmar in 1948, Egypt in 1952 and Malaysia in 1957.
+For the same reason, France also had to grant independence to Laos in 1949 and Cambodia in 1953, and had to leave Vietnam in 1954; Netherlands also left most of its colonies called Dutch East Indies, mainly Indonesia in 1949.
 Had there been no Hitler and no World War II, it most probably would have taken another 30 or more years for India and some of the other colonies to achieve independence.

 Another major consequence of World War II was that it greatly hastened Indian political independence.
 The highly publicized Cripps Mission that took place in India in 1942 was essentially a political ploy approved by Churchill to buy time for Britain and to try to assuage anti-colonialist feelings in the U.S.